tbaltrushaitis/bash-files/README.md

 - [x] Collect and gather basic system stats for fast incidents investigations

 #### How to setup this useful **.bashrc configs** into your OS? ####
-Installation is so easy as so koala :koala: can do it.
+Installation is so easy so even koala :koala: can do it.
 Read below!

 ---